1900 Barnwell Street

 U.S. District Court, Western District of North Carolina

-Captain, U.S. Naval Reserves
+Captain, U.S. Navy Reserves

 House of Delegates (2006-Present), South Carolina Bar